Skip to content

 }

-This is the magic of coroutines: async code is written as straightforwardly as sync code, but the execution model is fully asynchronous.
+This is the magic of coroutines: asynchronous code is written as straightforwardly as synchronous code, but the execution model is completely asynchronous.

-Looking back, C++20 introduced a total of three keywords for coroutines. co_await expr suspends the current coroutine, waits for the async operation represented by expr to complete, and the operation's result becomes the return value of the co_await expression—this is the one we use the most, and every async operation in the example above suspends and resumes through it. co_yield expr yields a value and suspends the coroutine—this is the foundation of generators, which we will see later. co_return expr returns a value and ends the coroutine.
-As long as any of these three keywords appears in the function body, the compiler treats it as a coroutine—no special function declarations or modifiers are needed.
+Looking back, C++20 introduced a total of three keywords for coroutines. co_await suspends the current coroutine, waiting for the asynchronous operation represented by the awaitable to complete, and the result of the operation is the return value of the co_await expression—this is what we use most often, and every asynchronous operation in the example above suspends and resumes through it. co_yield yields a value and suspends the coroutine—this is the foundation of generators, which we will see later. co_return returns a value and ends the coroutine.
+As long as any of these three keywords appears in the function body, the compiler treats it as a coroutine—no special function declaration or modifiers are needed.
 This design is indeed elegant.

-⚠️ Coroutine return types have strict requirements: they must contain a nested promise_type type.
-The compiler uses this promise_type to customize various coroutine behaviors.
-We will dive deep into this mechanism in the next chapter.
+⚠️ Coroutine return types have strict requirements: they must include a nested promise_type.
+The compiler customizes various behaviors of the coroutine through this promise_type.
+We will dissect this mechanism in depth in the next article.

-In this example, we hand-wrote Task, AsyncRead, AsyncProcess, and AsyncWrite—these helper types make the code look substantial.
-But in real projects, this infrastructure is typically provided by frameworks (such as Boost.Asio's awaitable or cppcoro's task), and you only need to write the linear logic inside process_file.
-C++20 coroutines provide a language-level mechanism, while libraries are responsible for providing easy-to-use wrappers—this is a combined design of "language feature + library support."
+In this example, we hand-wrote Task, AsyncRead, AsyncProcess, AsyncWrite, and other auxiliary types, which looks like a lot of code.
+But in actual projects, this infrastructure is usually provided by frameworks (like Boost.Asio's awaitable, cppcoro's task), and you only need to write the linear logic inside the coroutine.
+C++20 coroutines provide a language-level mechanism, and the library is responsible for providing easy-to-use wrappers—this is a combined design of "language feature + library support."

-Now let us look at all three models side by side.
+Now let's look at the three models together.

-The callback model produces the most "fragmented" code—the linear flow is torn into nested callback functions, and the control flow is no longer a straight top-to-bottom line but jumps around following callback registration relationships.
-Error handling must be dealt with individually in each callback, and there is no unified exception propagation mechanism.
-However, callbacks themselves have almost zero runtime overhead—they are essentially just a function pointer plus a captured closure, making them the highest in performance.
+The callback model code is the most "fragmented"—the linear process is split into nested callback functions.
+The control flow is no longer a straight line from top to bottom, but jumps following the callback registration relationship.
+Error handling needs to be handled separately in each callback, and there is no unified exception propagation mechanism.
+However, callbacks themselves have almost no runtime overhead—they are essentially just a function pointer plus a captured closure, so performance is the highest.
 But debugging a callback chain is a nightmare: the call stack is broken.
-When something goes wrong in the fifth level of callbacks, your debugger can only see that single callback's stack frame; all the calling relationships above are lost.
+When the 5th layer callback has a problem, your debugger can only see that one callback's stack frame; all the calling relationships above are lost.

-Future/Promise chains are much better than callbacks in terms of readability.
-Through .then() (or manual get() chaining), the flow can be written as a linear chain of calls.
-Exceptions automatically propagate through the future's shared state—if a step throws an exception, it travels along the chain to the final get() call.
-But performance-wise, there is an overhead that cannot be ignored: every future involves a heap allocation (for the shared state), so chaining ten async operations means ten heap allocations.
-Debugging difficulty is moderate—at least the call stack is continuous, but future chain error messages are usually not very friendly; you see a std::future_error rather than which specific step in the chain failed and why.
+The Future/Promise chain is much better than callbacks in terms of readability.
+Through .then() (or manual .get() chaining), the process can be written as a linear chain call.
+Exceptions propagate automatically through the future's shared state—if a step throws an exception, it travels along the chain to the final .get() call.
+But performance-wise, there is a non-negligible overhead: every future involves a heap allocation (shared state).
+When you chain 10 asynchronous operations, that's 10 heap allocations.
+Debugging difficulty is moderate—at least the call stack is continuous, but future chain error messages are usually not very friendly; you see a broken_promise, not what specific step in the chain went wrong.

-Coroutines offer the best readability of the three models—a coroutine function looks exactly like a synchronous function, the control flow is linear, and the cognitive burden of reading and understanding it is the lowest.
-For error handling, you can use try/catch, and exceptions propagate normally within the coroutine, behaving exactly like synchronous code.
-Performance-wise, coroutine frames are typically heap-allocated, but the compiler can perform "coroutine elision" optimizations, embedding the frame into the caller's stack frame.
-Each suspension point only involves saving/restoring registers and the coroutine state, which is much lighter than a thread context switch.
-The debugging experience is close to that of synchronous code—the call stack is complete, and you can set a breakpoint on the co_await line; when the coroutine resumes execution, the debugger will correctly stop there.
+Coroutines are the best of the three models in terms of readability—the coroutine function looks exactly like a synchronous function.
+The control flow is linear, and the cognitive load for reading and understanding is the lowest.
+Error handling can use try-catch, and exceptions propagate normally within the coroutine, behaving exactly like synchronous code.
+Performance-wise, coroutine frames are usually heap-allocated, but the compiler can perform "coroutine elision" optimization, embedding the frame into the caller's stack frame.
+Each suspension point only involves saving/restoring registers and coroutine state, which is much lighter than a thread context switch.
+The debugging experience is close to synchronous code—the call stack is complete, and you can set a breakpoint on the co_await line, and the debugger will correctly stop there when the coroutine resumes execution.

-But coroutines also come with their own cost—the C++20 coroutine mechanism is quite complex.
-The collaborative relationships among promise_type, coroutine_handle, awaitable, and awaiter require time to understand.
-The compiler performs extensive transformations on coroutine functions, and if something goes wrong, the error messages can be very cryptic.
-The good news is that once you understand this mechanism, using it feels very natural—and in the next chapter, we will dive deep into breaking down this mechanism.
+But coroutines also have their costs—the mechanism of C++20 coroutines is quite complex. co_await, co_yield, promise_type, coroutine_handle—the collaborative relationship between these concepts takes time to understand.
+The compiler performs a massive transformation on coroutine functions, and if something goes wrong, the error messages can be very obscure.
+The good news is that once you understand this mechanism, using it feels very natural—in the next article, we will dissect this mechanism in depth.

 Where We Are

-In this chapter, we traveled three stops along the evolutionary path of async programming.
-The callback model uses function pointers to express "what to do next"—simple but fragmented, with readability and maintainability dropping drastically as nesting deepens.
-Future/Promise chains replace nested callbacks with "value containers + chain composition," making the control flow linear, but standard C++'s std::future lacks .then() support (the Concurrency TS's .then() was never merged into the international standard), making chain composition still clumsy, and every future incurs a heap allocation overhead.
-Coroutines make async code read as straightforwardly as sync code—C++20 provides coroutine support at the language level through three keywords: co_await/co_yield/co_return, and the underlying suspend/resume mechanism is jointly implemented by the compiler and the promise_type.
+In this article, we have traveled three stops along the evolutionary path of asynchronous programming.
+The callback model uses function pointers to express "what to do next"—simple but fragmented, and readability and maintainability drop drastically when nesting gets deep.
+The Future/Promise chain replaces nested callbacks with "value containers + chain composition."
+The control flow becomes linear, but standard C++'s std::future lacks .then() support (the Concurrency TS's .then() was never merged into the international standard), so chain composition remains clumsy, and every future involves a heap allocation overhead.
+Coroutines make asynchronous code write as straightforwardly as synchronous code—C++20 provides coroutine support at the language level through the three keywords co_await/co_yield/co_return, and the underlying suspend/resume mechanism is implemented jointly by the compiler and promise_type.

-But "looking simple" does not mean "simple underneath."
-The internal mechanism of C++20 coroutines is quite intricate—the compiler transforms a coroutine function into a state machine, where each co_await is a state transition point; promise_type customizes the coroutine's various behavioral policies; and coroutine_handle is a non-owning handle to the coroutine frame, responsible for resuming and destroying it.
-In the next chapter, we will tear this mechanism apart inside and out: what transformations does the compiler actually perform on a coroutine function?
-What is stored inside the coroutine frame?
-How does coroutine_handle manage lifetimes?
-We will also implement an integer generator from scratch that supports co_yield, tying all the concepts together.
+But "looking simple" doesn't mean "simple behind the scenes."
+The internal mechanism of C++20 coroutines is quite ingenious—the compiler transforms the coroutine function into a state machine, where each co_await is a state transition point; promise_type customizes the various behavioral policies of the coroutine; coroutine_handle is a non-owning handle to the coroutine frame, responsible for resumption and destruction.
+In the next article, we will dissect this mechanism inside out: What exactly does the compiler transform the coroutine function into?
+What is stored in the coroutine frame?
+How does coroutine_handle manage the lifecycle?
+We will also implement a generator that can co_yield integers from scratch, tying all the concepts together.

-💡 The complete example code is in Tutorial_AwesomeModernCPP, visit code/volumn_codes/vol5/ch06-async-io-coroutine/.
+💡 Complete example code is available at Tutorial_AwesomeModernCPP, visit vol5-async/01_async_evolution.

 References